cespare/xxhash/README.md

 This implementation provides a fast pure-Go implementation and an even faster assembly implementation for amd64.

+## Compatibility

+This package is in a module and the latest code is in version 2 of the module.
+You need a version of Go with module support (Go 1.11+) to use github.com/cespare/xxhash/v2.

 ## Benchmarks

 Here are some quick benchmarks comparing the pure-Go and assembly